GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Annotation Cost Analysis

 \paragraph{Benchmark-scale total cost.} On OSWorld, retrieval is attempted for all 361 evaluation tasks.
-As reported in \cref{sec:pipeline-quality}, 299 tasks retrieve at least one relevant video and 42.7\% of those retrieve a second one, yielding approximately 427 selected videos for annotation.
+In the full OSWorld run, 299 tasks retrieve at least one relevant video and 42.7\% of those retrieve a second one, yielding approximately 427 selected videos for annotation.
 Combining \cref{tab:appendix-retrieval-cost} and \cref{tab:appendix-annotation-cost}, the default end-to-end API spend for the full benchmark is summarized in \cref{tab:appendix-total-cost}.

 \paragraph{Advantage over manual annotation.} Compared with the standard GUI-agent pipeline of manually annotating task trajectories and then fine-tuning on those demonstrations, \guidename{} is substantially more efficient.
 Each manually labeled trajectory requires a human annotator to execute the task, record the correct action sequence, and often revise the trace for training use, making the per-example cost much higher than the API-only cost reported above.
 In addition, manual-annotation-and-fine-tuning pipelines are inherently offline: adapting to a new task or a changed software interface requires collecting new demonstrations and repeating data curation and training.
 By contrast, \guidename{} retrieves up-to-date web tutorials and converts them into task-specific knowledge automatically at inference time, providing a faster and more practical mechanism for real-time adaptation.